t-tiger/gorm-bulk-insert/README.md

 }
 ```

-This is necessary to exclude the auto_increment column from insertion and be numbered by database system.
-The reason for this requirement is that if all primary keys are excluded, only the surrogate key like auto_increment can be inserted and natural key cannot at all.
+This is necessary to exclude the auto_increment column from insertion and be numbered by database.
+The reason for this requirement is that if all primary keys are excluded, only surrogate key like auto_increment can be inserted and natural key cannot at all.

 ### Feature